surfer190/fixes/docs/security/applied-cryptography-notes.md

 You have to be targeted - bulk collection is not feasible.

-The technical difficulties of implementing cryptography are farore difficult than the mathemtical chanllenges of making crypto secure.
+The technical difficulties of implementing cryptography are far more difficult than the mathematical challenges of making crypto secure.

 ## Foundations

 * plaintext - message
-* enryption - disguising a message
+* encryption - disguising a message
 * ciphertext - encrypted message
 * decryption - turning ciphertext into a message
 * cryptography - art and science of keeping messages secure